-(This article was originally published on the 27th February 2018 and updated on the 20th July 2020).
+(This article was originally published on the 27th of February 2018 and updated on the 8th of January 2021).

 A critical component of personal finance is avoiding debt build up.
-Debt management is a growing concern of many in Malaysia.
-One of the major causes of bankruptcy has been attributed to personal loans.
+It is worth noting the current trend in bankruptcy cases in Malaysia, where one of the major causes of bankruptcy has been attributed to personal loans.
 Another potential cause for financial liabilities to grow in alarming proportions is the unrestrained use of credit cards.

 Take Immediate Action

-Nonetheless, your debt will not simply go away.
-Others even engage the services of professional counselors or the so-called ‘debt-relief’ experts.
+Of course, your debt will not simply go away.
+Some might choose to engage the services of professional counsellors or the ‘debt-relief’ experts.
 However, this might entail additional costs that might be unnecessary, especially when free debt management resources are increasingly available.

-The best way to contain the situation is to fix your financial dilemma on your own.
+The best way to contain the situation is to fix your financial dilemma step-by-step.
 With some smart planning and determined approach, your monthly debt commitment can be reduced, which will in turn take some burden off your mind.

 How to Reduce your Monthly Debt Commitment?

 The hardest part of any debt reduction goal is knowing where to start.
 It is imperative to set a timeline for clearing off your debt that is manageable by yourself, while at the same time is effective in preventing worse financial repercussions to you (e.g. prolonging loan tenure that will cause you to pay more interest).
 If you are firm on resolving the matter, follow these steps that can help you to bring down your outstanding balances to manageable levels.

 1. Assess Financial Obligations

-A good starting point is to ‘accurately’ evaluate your current debt situation, i.e., perform due diligence on yourself.
+A good starting point is to accurately and honestly evaluate your current debt situation, i.e., perform due diligence on yourself.
 When you know the exact amount, type of debt, payment schedules, as well as your own financial habits, it would help you to plan out better.

 2. Align Budget with Debt Commitment